 A critical player in the Earth System, the ocean is central to climate regulation, the hydrological and carbon cycles and nutrient flows, balances levels of atmospheric gases, and is a source of raw materials vital for medical and other uses.The ocean provides the oxygen in every second breath we take, has absorbed approximately 30% of the CO2 and 80% of the additional heat we have generated in the past 200 years, and is the primary source of animal protein for over 2.6 billion people.
 If the Earth is thought of as a human body, the ocean is — among other things - the driver of its circulatory and respiratory systems.
 If it became unable to perform the host of essential functions we all count on, the planet would become uninhabitable.
 The Value of the Ocean: what do we stand to lose?
 Threats to oceans and coasts.
 The Ocean Has Issues: 7 Biggest Problems Facing Our Seas, and How to Fix Them.

 That kind of paradox could give anyone an identity crisis.
 We seem to think we can take all the goodies out and put all our garbage in, and then expect them to keep happily ticking away indefinitely.
 However, while it's true the oceans can provide us with some amazing eco-solutions like alternative energy, they're are undergoing some serious stress factors.

 Here are the seven biggest problems, plus some light at the end of the tunnel.
 1. Overfishing is having some serious impacts on our oceans.
 There is much to be desired in the ways we fish.
 Reasons for overfishing are obvious in some ways, in that there are a lot of people who like to eat a lot of fish.
 Knowledge of what seafood can be sustainably eaten, whether that is the species of seafood or the method by which it is caught, is a must in order to help keep the ocean's fisheries healthy.
 2. Photo: jurvetson.
-Protecting the Ocean -- National Geographic.
+Protecting the Ocean.
 World’s Largest Single Marine Reserve Created in Pacific The area around the Pitcairn Islands is one of the most pristine places on Earth.

 Ninety percent of life in the ocean occurs on the continental shelves, where the waters are not as deep and sunlight can reach to provide light or warmth.
 According to the Museum of Science, the most abundant plants in the ocean are phytoplankton.
 These single-celled, microscopic floating plants provide food for fish and animals in the oceans.
 Many varieties of fish and shellfish reside in the oceans, providing food for other creatures, including humans.
 The ocean is also home to unusual creatures, including sea rays and sea stars.